gardener/landscaper/docs/usage/Blueprints.md

 cd: <component descriptor>
 components: <list of all referenced component descriptors>
 blueprint: <blueprint definition> # blueprint definition from the Installation
+componentDescriptorDef: <component descriptor definition> # component descriptor definition from the installation
 ```

 All list of deployitem templates of all template executors are appended to one list as they are specified in the deployExecution.